 To summarise: when your toothbrush gets ratty or your shoelace snaps, travel to Palestine!

-Even if you’re only planning a short trip to Israel, you should still have insurance.
+Even if you’re only planning a short trip to Israel, you should still consider insurance.
 Trust me: no matter how little or big the accident is, the medical bill is gonna sting.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!